Ixcateopan de Cuauhtémoc

-Ixcateopan de Cuauhtémoc is a town in Ixcateopan de Cuauhtémoc Municipality located in isolated, rugged mountains in the northern part of Guerrero state, Mexico.
+Ixcateopan de Cuauhtémoc is the head town of the municipality of Ixcateopan de Cuauhtémoc, located in isolated, rugged mountains in the northern part of the Mexican state of Guerrero.
 According to tradition, it is the final resting place of Aztec Emperor Cuauhtémoc, whose alleged remains were found under the parish church here in the mid-20th century.
 This church has been converted into a museum with displays a number of pre-Hispanic artifacts, offerings left in honor of the emperor and the alleged remains of Cuauhtémoc himself.
 This has been refuted by later research and by a Judging Commission of the Mexican government in 1976.

 Ixcateopan de Cuauhtémoc is located 36 km west of famous silver town of Taxco de Alarcón, traveling on the state highway.
 Unlike its neighbor, the vegetation surrounding Ixcateopan is forested with pine, red and white cedar, and walnut trees.
 Along the highway, there is a waterfall by the name of Cascada de Cacalotenango, which has a small chapel at the top.
 The distance between Ixcateopan and Chilpancingo, the capital of the state of Guerrero, is 180 km.

 The explored archeological remains are located at the Ixcateopan (archaeological site).